In March 2008, after months of planning, the Nebraska Library Commission,

 contact Joe Dickinson, OverDrive Sales Specialist, at 216-573-6886 x216 or email

 Group Participation Term:

 Libraries may join mid-term; however, participation fees will not be prorated for libraries joining mid-term.

 To Place an Order:

-Overdrive Participation Form and return to: Susan Knisely, Nebraska
+be printed out, signed, and returned to: Susan Knisely, Nebraska

 Library Commission, 1200 N Street, Suite 120, Lincoln, NE 68508-2023.
 If